 IMAGE BY Karston Tannis for The Curl Revolution

-I bet that all of us have been asked by a hair stylist whether we would like to thin out our hair.
+If you have thick or dense curly hair, then chances are high you've been asked by a hair stylist whether you would like to thin out your hair.
 For stylists not particularly familiar with textured or curly hair, pulling out the thinning shears may seem like the fastest and easiest solution.
 But curly and wavy hair doesn’t really respond to thinning the same way that straight hair does.
-I chatted with Aylah Mayim, lead stylist at Ceremony Salon in Carrboro, North Carolina, and curly hair specialist, about different thinning techniques for curly hair.
+I chatted with Aylah Mayim, lead stylist and curly hair specialist at Ceremony Salon in Carrboro, North Carolina about different thinning techniques for curly hair.
 If you’re considering thinning out your curly hair, here is what you should consider first.

-Why do you want to this your hair?
+Why do you want to thin your hair?

 Mayim recommends talking to your stylist about what has driven you to consider thinning out your hair, and be specific.
 Does your hair just feel unmanageable?
 Does it feel heavy?
 Do you feel like your curls are buried or being weighed down?
 You might not need to thin out your hair at all.
 A curly hair stylist might talk to you about introducing carefully placed layers to shape your curls or she might suggest an undercut.
 Another possibility is that she'll recommend a moisturizing and styling product shake-up.